marisolpalmero/GREEN-bof/BofRequestProposal.md

-# Name: Green Ready Energy Efficiency Network (GREEN)
+# Name: Getting Ready for Energy-Efficient Networking (GREEN)
 ## Description

 As the imperative to improve energy efficiency gains momentum, network operators increasingly focus on understanding energy consumption usage across links, nodes and devices within their networks.